Alumni of the year

 Jane received a CBE for services to disadvantaged young people in 2009, sang in a choir and enjoyed spending time with her family.

-After receiving her award, Jane said: "Being recognised by the University was a great honour in itself but, more than that, being Alumna of the Year gave me an opportunity to try and share something of how important my time at Birmingham has been throughout my life with a group of young graduands just starting out on their journeys.
+After receiving her award, Jane said: "Being recognised by the University was a great honour in itself but, more than that, being Alumna of the Year gave me an opportunity to try to share something of how important my time at Birmingham has been throughout my life with a group of young graduands just starting out on their journeys.
 What a privilege."

 Jane became a trustee for the charity Commonweal Housing in 2007.
 The charity, which works to find housing solutions to social injustice, has partnered with the University to offer a student bursary in Jane's honour.
 Two undergraduates in the School of Social Policy who have a focus on housing in their final year dissertation will receive support in 2018.
 From 2019 to 2021 the bursary will be open to three students.